 - Fixed vs. variable interest rate.
 Is the interest rate set for the course of the loan or could it change?
 Fixed rates have the benefit of predictable monthly payments while variable rates often come with lower starting APRs but could increase later in the loan term.
 Learn more about the difference between fixed and variable rate personal loans.

 - Your credit score.
 Is your credit score higher than the lender’s minimum requirement?
 Is your credit score in the good-to-excellent range needed to get the best rate?
 Don’t know what your credit score is?
 Find out your score.

 - Your ability to repay the loan.
 Be sure to include all income and assets on your application to fully demonstrate you can afford the large monthly repayments that’ll come with a $100,000 loan.

 - Loan amount.
-You may want to evaluate if you really need to borrow $100,000.
-If the debts you’re looking to consolidate amount to $86,000, for example, not borrowing that extra $14,000 could save you a lot of money on interest and possibly qualify you for a shorter loan term.
-A shorter repayment period means larger monthly payments but a lower overall cost due to less interest being charged over the loan term.
+You may want to consider if you really need to borrow $100,000.
+If you only need $86,000, for example, not borrowing that extra $14,000 could save you a lot of money on interest.

 What can I do with a $100,000 loan?

 When comparing loans of this amount, you likely have your borrowing reason in mind already.
 Here we highlight a few common expenses you could cover with a $100,000 loan.

 - Consolidate large amounts of debt.
 Have you racked up a lot of high-interest debt that’s taking you longer than you’d like to pay back?
 A $100,000 loan could help you pay off that debt faster and save money on interest with one simple monthly payment.